 The nineties is where the second generation of electronic document management, called capture-to-process, came into play.
 It shifted the digitization of documents earlier in their lifecycle, enabling employees to use the electronic versions in everyday tasks.

 This accelerated the benefits of document digitization.
 Scanning documents and recognizing their text slashed data entry times, reduced workflow queues, and lowered document-driven process costs.
-Sending documents electronically also made it possible to share them more quickly for approval, accelerating business processes.
+Sending documents electronically also made it possible to share them more quickly for approval, accelerating and automating business processes.